-Yu Bai is a PhD student for the European Research Council project, “Open Philology: The Composition of Buddhist Scriptures,” under the supervision of Prof. Jonathan A. Silk.
+Yu Bai is a PhD candidate funded by the European Research Council under the supervision of Prof. Jonathan A. Silk and Dr. Antonello Palumbo.

-- 2016-2018: MA Transcultural Studies (with a focus on Buddhist Studies), passed with distinction (“sehr gut”), Heidelberg University
+2016-2018: MA Transcultural Studies (with a focus on Buddhist Studies), passed with distinction (“sehr gut”), Heidelberg University, Germany

 No relevant ancillary activities